 For what it’s worth, we know a lot more about what really happened to JFK than we know about what happened to that beer glass.

-Posted by Kevin Barrett on November 22, 2013, With 4218 Reads Filed under Cold War (1947-1991), History.
+Posted by Kevin Barrett on November 22, 2013, With 4273 Reads Filed under Cold War (1947-1991), History.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.